ethercrab-rs/latency-data/README.md

   - Histogram
   - Stats: P95, P99, P25/P50 (median)/P75 (quartiles,) min/max, mean, standard deviation

+# Future experiments

-# Side experiment: Taguchi table
+## Taguchi table experimental approach

 See if using a Taguchi table/orthogonal array with whatever the most important result stat is.
 Maybe mean?
 Standard deviation?
 Both would be interesting - both to see lower latency, and to see jitter.